 An early or late balancing corporate tax entity is one that has obtained the Commissioner's permission to use an income year that ends on a date other than 30 June.
 These companies are granted an approved substituted accounting period (SAP) which is in lieu of an income year ending on 30 June (the standard income year).

-Generally, an early balancing corporate tax entity is one that has its 2007-08 income year end before 30 June 2008, while a late balancing corporate tax entity generally has its 2007-08 income year end after 30 June 2008.
-For more information on SAPs, see Taxation Ruling IT 2360 - Income tax: substituted accounting periods and Taxation Ruling IT 2360A - Addendum.
+Generally, an early balancing corporate tax entity is one that has its income year end before 30 June, while a late balancing corporate tax entity generally has its income year end after 30 June.
+For more information on SAPs, see Practice Statement PS LA 2007/21: Substituted Accounting Periods.

-MHO Ltd has an approved substituted accounting period ending on 30 September 2008 in lieu of 30 June 2008 - that is, MHO Ltd is a late balancing corporate tax entity.
+MHO Ltd has an approved substituted accounting period ending on 30 September 2012 in lieu of 30 June 2012 - that is, MHO Ltd is a late balancing corporate tax entity.
 MHO Ltd does not elect to have its FDT liability determined on a 30 June basis.
-At the end of the day on 30 September 2008, MHO Ltd has a debit balance in its franking account and consequently it has a liability to pay FDT.
+At the end of the day on 30 September 2012, MHO Ltd has a debit balance in its franking account and consequently it has a liability to pay FDT.
 MHO Ltd would complete the period boxes as follows:

-A late balancing corporate tax entity that has elected to have its FDT liability determined on a 30 June basis must complete the period boxes with 01/07/2007 to 30/06/2008.
+A late balancing corporate tax entity that has elected to have its FDT liability determined on a 30 June basis must complete the period boxes with 01/07/2011 to 30/06/2012.

-Important messages for late balancing corporate tax entities that elect to have their FDT liability determined on 30 June
+Late balancing corporate tax entities that elect to have their FDT liability determined on 30 June

-A late balancing corporate tax entity has the option to choose to have its FDT liability, if any, determined on a 30 June basis, rather than at the end of its income year.
-For more information, see the fact sheet Simplified imputation: franking deficit tax liability for late balancing corporate tax entities, available on our website.
+A late balancing corporate tax entity may choose to have its FDT liability, if any, determined on a 30 June basis, rather than at the end of its income year.

-If a late balancing corporate tax entity makes this choice and it has a debit balance in its franking account on 30 June 2008, then it will be required to lodge a Franking account tax return 2008 to account for this FDT liability, on or before 31 July 2008.
+If a late balancing corporate tax entity makes this choice and it has a debit balance in its franking account on 30 June 2012, then it will be required to lodge a Franking account tax return 2012 to account for this FDT liability, on or before 31 July 2012.
 This same entity will also be required to lodge a subsequent franking account tax return within one month after the end of its income year if it has to: